 You're weary.
 You're frustrated.
 You're unhappy.
 You're demotivated.
 Your interaction with your boss leaves you cold.
 He's a bully, intrusive, controlling, picky and petty.
 He takes credit for your work, never provides positive feedback and misses each meeting he schedules with you.

-He's a bad boss, bad to the bone.
-Dealing with less than effective managers, or just plain bad managers and bad bosses, is a challenge too many employees face.
+He's a bad boss, he's bad to the bone.
+Dealing with a less than effective manager, or just plain bad managers and bad bosses, is a challenge too many employees face.
 These ideas will help you deal with your bad boss.

 But, you need to proceed carefully and in an informed manner so that you don't take yourself and your career down in the process.
 Find out how.

 Nothing sparks more commentary than asking about what makes managers bad bosses.
-With the lengthy comments I've received from readers, I found some common themes in site visitor responses about bosses.
+With the lengthy comments received from readers, some common themes in site visitor responses about bosses are found.

 Want to avoid becoming a bad boss?
 Afraid that you may already be considered a bad boss?
 Just want to commiserate with other people who have bad bosses?
 Here are the pertinent themes about bad bosses.

 How many times have you witnessed an employee working in a supervisory position who doesn't have the knowledge or skills needed to do the job?
 Have you asked why some bosses get the management roles that they do?

 Because these issues exist in the workplace, It is predictable that at least once in your work life, you will do your job at the mercy of a bad boss.
 These ideas will help you deal with your bad bosses.